Trauma -assessment and management and wound care. An overview

 Infiltrate 1% lidocaine along the edge of the wound with a 25-gauge (orange) needle.

-In the case of a digital nerve ring block,
+In the case of a digital nerve ring block, 2% lidocaine without adrenaline is used.

 For the closure of a laceration usually interrupted non-absorbable sutures are used.
 Interrupted sutures are placed starting in the middle of the wound and then in the middle of the remaining distance each time.
 Suturing must achieve the approximation of the wound edges without being too tight (because in that case, it causes local ischemia of the tissues).
 Examples of non-absorbable sutures are nylon (Ethilon, Dermalon), polypropylen (Prolene, Surgipro), polybutester (Novafil), and silk.